Specnr/MultiResetWall/README.md

 These are the OBS hotkey settings.
 If you want to use more than 9 instances or change the hotkeys that are used for OBS you can change these.

 - obsControl: What system the macro use for OBS scene control.
-Options: Numpad hotkeys 1-9 (N), Function hotkeys f13-f24, setup script in utils folder (F), Advanced key array, any keys you want, use the obsCustomKeyArray variable (ARR), Advanced scene switcher OBS plugin, requires extra setup but removes need for all scene switching hotkeys (ASS)
+The default and reccomended is OBS Controller (C), and all other control types are legacy.
+The others are: Numpad hotkeys 1-9 (N), Function hotkeys f13-f24, setup script in utils folder (F), Advanced key array, any keys you want, use the obsCustomKeyArray variable (ARR)
 - obsWallSceneKey: The key that is pressed when switching to the wall.
 All obs scene control types use wallSceneKey.
 Default: 'F12'
 - obsCustomKeyArray: Used with advanced key array setting.
 Add keys inside the brackets in quotes and separated by commas.
 The index of the key in the array corresponds to the scene that it will be used for.
 Default: empty
 - obsResetMediaKey: The key pressed when any instance is reset with sound.
 This can be used to play media sources in OBS.
 Default: none